Best Socks for Men of 2021

-Often the quality of socks found in big multipacks is abysmal.
-With elastic cuffs that lose their integrity almost instantly and toes that blow out faster than it takes to walk around the block, the cheap price often doesn't feel worth it.
-The Dickies Dri-Tech socks break the mold for affordable socks.
+Our testers are always wary of bargains that seem too good to be true.
+With elastic cuffs that lose their integrity almost instantly and toes that blow out faster than it takes to walk around the block, cheap multipacks of socks often don't deliver.
+The Dickies Dri-Tech socks, however, break the mold for affordable socks.
 Complete with technology usually reserved for pricer pairs, these socks were some of our favorites regardless of the price.
 With reinforced heels and toes, built-in arch support, and good ventilation, these socks were made to withstand whatever you throw at them.

-With a commitment to sustainability, Arvin Goods are making socks with a mind for the planet and the future.
+Arvin Goods is putting their best foot forward and aiming to produce socks that not only keep your feet happy but are also good for the planet.
 With a manufacturing process that uses recycled materials and a recycling program where they will take your socks back when they are finally blown out, this is a purchase you can feel good about.
-Thicker than your average no show socks, they are surprisingly comfortable to stand around in all day, and the added piece of rubber in the heel keeps them from slipping off.
-Although hidden while wearing shoes, the fun colors these socks come in, make for a stylish look while lounging around shoeless.
+Thicker than your average no-show socks, they are surprisingly comfortable to stand around in all day, and the added piece of rubber in the heel keeps them from slipping off.
+Although hidden while wearing shoes, the fun colors these socks come in make for a stylish look while lounging around shoeless.

 The Champion No-Show socks are low cut ankle socks made from a soft and stretchy blend of cotton and synthetics.
 This affordably priced multipack was extremely comfortable on the skin.
 The fit is tight but in a comforting foot-hugging sort of way.
-As far as style goes, black socks are always in vogue, and the low cut of these pairs have them barely covering your ankle bones and sticking out just ever so slightly from the tops of your shoes.
+As far as style goes, these socks are fairly non-descript; the medium low cut has them sticking out just ever so slightly above your shoe line on an average pair of sneakers.

-While the material and fit are highly comfortable, these socks are missing some of the bells and whistles found in more premium options.
+While these socks are generally comfortable, they are missing some of the bells and whistles found in more premium options.
 The heels are a little thin, and the advertised arch support is minimal.
 All in all, these socks are great as a daily driver that might not excel in every metric but score decently across the board.

-The Stance socks are known for their fun styles that were born out of the skate and snowboard scene.
+Stance socks are known for their fun styles that were born out of the skate and snowboard scene.
 The company has evolved to make socks and accessories for a wide variety of activities, including casual everyday wear.
 The Stance Icon has subtle styling details that keep you looking good but are still appropriate as workwear.
 With a slight amount of heel cushion and elastic arch support, they provide added comfort to keep you on your feet all day.
-The proprietary material feels almost slippery against your skin but has no trouble staying pulled all the way up.
-With good moisture-wicking abilities, these socks have no trouble going the distance even on hot days.
+The proprietary material feels almost slippery against your skin but fits tight enough as not to slip down your shins.
+With good moisture-wicking abilities, they are perfect for hot and sweaty days spent on your feet.

 While we found the Icons to be comfortable for casual all-day wear, they wouldn't be our first choice as a pair of hikers or runners.
 These stylish socks will take you from the office to the skatepark, and in a pinch, perform just fine on a short run.

-The Celersport Athletic Ankle Socks are one of the few inexpensive self-labeled athletic socks that live up to their name.
+The Celersport Athletic Ankle live up to their name of being built for athletics.
 With reinforced ankles and cushioned heels, these socks perform great for sustained athletics.
 After a long day of pounding pavement or dirt trails, our feet stayed dry, odor-free, and comfortable.

-While great for running or other sports, these wouldn't be the socks we wore to the office.
-The cushioned ankle keeps your Achilles from rubbing on your shoes, but the obvious bulky tab that sticks out over the back of your shoe is a little much for sophisticated wear.
+While great for running or other sports, these wouldn't be the socks we wore to the office or out on the town.
+The cushioned ankle keeps your Achilles from rubbing on your shoes, but the obvious bulky tab that sticks out over the back of your shoe is too casual looking for anything but recreational wear.

 Whether on the trail or in the office, on hot days, thin breathable socks are a must.
-The pairs in the Saucony Mesh Ventilated No-Shows kept our feet the coolest of any of the socks we tried.
-While the thin material leads to questions of durability, they fit well into snug running shoes and wicked away sweat exceptionally well.
+The Saucony Mesh Ventilated No-Shows kept our feet the coolest of any of the socks we tried.
+While the thin material leads to questions of durability, they fit well into snug running shoes and provided amazing sweat-wicking abilities.

 Our biggest gripe, which is noticeable as soon as you slide these on, was the large and uncomfortable toe seam.
-Cut to fit just above the ankle bone, we wouldn't really call these no shows.
-Best as a dedicated, warm weather or running sock, these thin and breathable pairs will keep your feet cool and dry.
+While it wasn't bad enough to be a dealbreaker, we really don't want to see any potential hot spots on our socks, especially ones we plan on using for athletics.
+Cut to fit just above the ankle bone, we wouldn't call these no shows.
+Best as a dedicated warm weather or running sock, these thin and breathable pairs will keep your feet cool and dry.

-The Under Armour Resistor 3.0 No Show socks come in a pack of 6, and true to the Under Armour brand are geared towards working out.
-These socks are highly breathable, which makes them exceptional for a quick gym session.
+The Under Armour Resistor 3.0 No Show socks come in a pack of six and are designed for sports action.
+These socks are highly breathable, making them exceptional for working out or a jog around the neighborhood.

-The Gold Toe socks seek to combat the ever prevalent issue of your toes poking through the front of your socks.
+The designers at Gold Toe had one thing in mind when creating their socks.
+They wanted to make a sock that won't blow out in the toes.
 With reinforced toe caps, these athletic socks are designed to keep your toes where they belong, securely inside your socks.
 The thin and primarily cotton material kept our feet and ankles from overheating even on hot days.
 We like the look of these mid-calf socks and found them to be a stylish option paired with shorts.

 While the reinforced toes are a nice addition for durability, we found the material to be some of the least comfortable on our skin.
 We also found them to be some of the stinkier pairs we tried.
 To be a true pair of athletic socks, we wished the sole and heel were a little thicker.
 Overall these are decent socks that perform well for short athletic ventures in warm weather.